 Caution no crime: The retail center you are about to enter is crimeless, and therefore, your should be exercise caution.
 Because… there’s no crime.

 That’s obviously wrong.
-This leaves the other interpretation:
+Which leaves the other interpretation:

 You’re in a zone that doesn’t permit crime: The retail center you are about to enter has been designated a crime-free zone.
 No crimes are permitted in this zone.